sassoftware/saspy/saspy/doc/source/troubleshooting.rst

     Attempted to run program c:\java with the following parameters:['c:\\java', '-classpath', 'C:\\java\\sas.svc.connection.jar;C:\\java\\log4j.jar;C:\\jars\\sas.security.sspi.jar;C:\\jars\\saspyiom.jar', 'pyiom.saspy2j', '-host', 'localhost', '-stdinport', '59110', '-stdoutport', '59111', '-stderrport', '59112', '-zero', '']

-    If no Java Error above, try running the following command (where saspy is running) manually to see if it's a problem starting Java: java -classpath "C:\java\sas.svc.connection.jar;C:\java\log4j.ja;C:\jars\sas.security.sspi.jar;C:\jars\saspyiom.jar" pyiom.saspy2j -host localhost -stdinport 59007 -stdoutport 59008 -stderrport 59009 -zero

     If no OS Error above, try running the following command (where saspy is running) manually to see what is wrong: c:\java -classpath "C:\java\sas.svc.connection.jar;C:\java\log4j.ja;C:\jars\sas.security.sspi.jar;C:\jars\saspyiom.jar" pyiom.saspy2j -host localhost -stdinport 59107 -stdoutport 59108 -stderrport 59109 -zero

     No SAS process attached.
 SAS process has terminated unexpectedly.

-And if we submit that command, we get a slightly different error message than SASPy got, but it shows the same problem: there is no c:\java command to execute.
+And if we submit that command, we get a slightly different error message than SASPy got, but it shows the same problem: there is no c:\\java command to execute.

 .. code:: ipython3